User Guide

 If your request exceeds the pre-approved quantity on the deal or if the deal has run out of global capacity then some or all of your reservation will take on a pending status which means we will manually review it and either approve or deny it.
 Note: if your reservation is manually approved it is possible that we have changed the rate, due date, or any other detail about the deal.
 You should read the reservation in its entirety before buying anything to make sure you still want to do the deal.

 Only your open reservations appear at the top of your dashboard.
 Every reservation you have ever created (including expired and closed reservations) appears on the “reservations” tab (2nd option on the left hamburger menu).
+If you wanted to request an extension on an expired reservation, for example, you’d want to find it in the Reservations tab, not the dashboard.

 With an open reservation, we can submit, reduce, or cancel it.
 Reducing or canceling a reservation that you know you won’t be able to fill helps to reopen capacity for other users and helps us do a better job of estimating our liabilities.
 We encourage you to stay on top of it for everyone’s benefit.
 People who habitually fail to fulfill their reservations will be less likely to be approved for overages in the future.